containrrr/watchtower/docs/arguments.md

              Default: -
 ```

-## Scope UID
+## Filter by scope
-Defines a monitoring scope for the Watchtower instance.
+Update containers that have a `com.centurylinklabs.watchtower.scope-uid` label set with the same value as the given argument.
+This enables [running multiple instances](https://containrrr.github.io/watchtower/running-multiple-instances).

 ```
             Argument: --scope-uid